Celtic Boy Names and Irish Boy Names

 Beautiful Celtic Boy Names beginning with ‘K’

-KALEN, KAILEN, KALAN, KALLAN, KHEELAN, KELLEN: Irish/Celtic name meaning “warrior.”
+KALEN, KAILEN, KALAN, KALLAN, KHEELAN, KELLEN: Irish/Celtic moniker meaning “warrior.”

 KEALAN, KELAN: slender